 The exam is a four hours, closed book written exam.
 In the period between the last lecture in December and the exam in January the lecturer is not available for questions.
-Thus you should be active during the teaching period.
-There will be an exam preparation meeting (two hours) in January a couple of days before the exam.
+So you should be active during the teaching period.
+If desired, we arrange an exam preparation meeting (two hours) in January.